microsoft/DevCookbook/recipes/Buttered Sugar Snap Peas.md

 ## Directions

 1. Wash and dry snap peas
-2. Heat up a skillet on medium-high heat once hot add butter and swirl to coat the pan
+2. Heat up a skillet on medium-high heat, once hot add butter and swirl to coat the pan
-3. Add snap peas to skillet along with salt and butter
+3. Add snap peas to skillet along with salt and pepper
 4. Cook stirring occasionally until tender and crisp (about 3-4 minutes)